-Strategy 3.1: Identify areas of corporate support risk within the DNFSB, and conduct audits and/or investigations that lead to DNFSB program and operational improvements.
+Strategy: Identify areas of corporate support risk within the DNFSB, and conduct audits, evaluations, and/or investigations that lead to DNFSB program and operational improvements.

-Action: Conduct audits/evaluations and/or investigations in the following areas:
+Actions: Conduct audits, evaluations, and/or investigations into the DNFSB's:

-- The DNFSB's management of human capital to include training and development programs, knowledge management, and recruiting and retention activities: - The DNFSB's management of administrative functions and financial activities to include congressional requirements; - The DNFSB's development, implementation, and lifecycle management of information technology tools and systems; - The DNFSB's management of change through its implementation of best practices (to include training, project management, lessons learned, knowledge management, and process improvement); - The adequacy of DNFBS's response to complaints or incidents related to a chilled work environment; - Implementation of processes at the DNFSB to encourage an environment where technical or non-technical issues can be raised without fear of retaliation; and, - Internal/external stakeholders' concerns and allegations related to human capital, reasonable accommodation, telework agreements, procurement, financial management, and information technology.
+- Management of human capital, including training and development programs, knowledge management, and recruiting and retention activities; - Management of administrative functions and financial activities, including those related to Congressional requirements; - Development, implementation, and life cycle management of information technology tools and systems; - Management of change through implementation of best practices, including training, project management, knowledge management, and process improvement; - Responses to complaints or incidents related to a chilled work environment; - Implementation of processes to encourage an environment in which technical or non-technical issues can be raised without fear of retaliation; and, - Treatment of internal/external stakeholders' concerns and allegations related to human capital, procurement, financial management, and information technology.

-PART III:

-OIG HUMAN CAPITAL GOAL
+PART III: OIG HUMAN CAPITAL GOAL

-SECTION I: BACKGROUND
+SECTION 1: BACKGROUND